loganmarchione/loganmarchione.com/content/interviews.md

 * What are the core work hours?
 * What timezones does this position span?
 * Is there an on-call rotation or shift-work?
 If so, please describe.
+* What do you feel are some best perks of the position?

 ### About your (potential) manager